How to become an Optometrist

 Median salary- $83,329

-An audiologist is a healthcare professional who specializes in determining and analyzing the problems related to hearing and ear related issues which includes the balance (vestibular) disorders, tinnitus (ringing in the ears) disorder and rehabilitation of individuals and with hearing loss and related disorders.
+An audiologist is a healthcare professional who specializes in determining and analyzing the problems related to hearing and ear related issues which include the balance (vestibular) disorders, tinnitus (ringing in the ears) disorder and rehabilitation of individuals and with hearing loss and related disorders.
 You require a doctoral degree or a professional degree to settle at this job which offers a salary typically ranging between $76,708 and $90,993 per year.

 Median salary- $46,880